Suchat Pederson/The News Journal via USA TODAY NETWORK.

 - Timeline of NJ Legalized Sports Betting

-Here are the online books offering legalized online sports betting in New Jersey as of July 2019.
+Here are 12 sites offering legal online sports betting in New Jersey in 2019:

 - Golden Nugget